bhanratt/JapaneseEnglishVocabularlyAudioGenerator/README.md

-# JapaneseEnglishVocabularlyAudioGenerator
+# JapaneseVocabularyGenerator
-Generate an mp3 file from a tsv of Japanese/English pairs you want to memorize by listening
+Store the vocabulary you want to memorize in Dictionary.tsv.
+The code will generate an mp3 file that says all of your vocabulary.
+Listen to it over and over again for memorization.

+# Renshuu Custom Export Format
+"[KANA]"	" [DEF]"